 - Insurance: verify the policy explicitly covers gravel roads and unpaved tracks — you will encounter both

 Highways between Tirana and Vlore are well-paved and straightforward.
-Rural roads are different: expect livestock wandering across the asphalt, potholes hidden under dust, and sections where lane markings simply disappear.
+Rural roads are a different animal: expect livestock wandering across the asphalt, potholes hidden under dust, and stretches where lane markings simply vanish.

 Pro Tip: Local drivers ignore posted speed limits openly, but traffic police run manual radar operations around blind corners on routes popular with foreign visitors.
-They target rental vehicles specifically.
-Fines are collected in cash on the spot.
+They target rental vehicles specifically, and fines are collected in cash on the spot.

 The practical case for a rental car is strongest if your itinerary includes beach-hopping below the Llogara Pass.
 Gjipe Beach, Borsh, and Mirror Beach are difficult or effectively impossible to reach by public transit.
-A vehicle gives you the flexibility to arrive before crowds form and leave when you choose.
+A vehicle lets you arrive before crowds form and leave when you choose.

 An ideal eight-to-ten-day itinerary starts in the capital for historical orientation, moves north to the Accursed Mountains for alpine immersion, pivots south through the UNESCO-listed towns of the central region, and finishes on the Ionian coast.
 This sequence follows the country’s geography and avoids the expensive backtracking that ruins three days of a two-week trip.